Lithium–sulfur battery: Safety

+Lifespan

+Lithium-sulfur (Li-S) batteries have a shorter lifespan compared to traditional Li-ion batteries.
+Its cycle life can be extendnded to over 1,000 cycles.
+One of the primary factors limiting the lifespan of Li-S batteries is the dissolution of polysulfides in the electrolyte, which leads to the shuttle effect and results in capacity loss over time.
+The operating temperature and cycling rate also play significant roles in determining the lifespan of Li-S batteries.

 Research

 Commercialization

 As of 2021 few companies had been able to commercialize the technology on an industrial scale.
 Companies such as Sion Power have partnered with Airbus Defence and Space to test their lithium sulfur battery technology.
 Airbus Defense and Space successfully launched their prototype High Altitude Pseudo-Satellite (HAPS) aircraft powered by solar energy during the day and by lithium sulfur batteries at night in real life conditions during an 11-day flight.
 The batteries used in the test flight utilized Sion Power's Li–S cells that provide 350 W⋅h/kg.
-Sion originally claimed to be in the process of volume manufacturing with availability by end of 2017; however more recently it can be seen that they have dropped work on their lithium sulfur battery in favor of a lithium-metal battery.
+Lithium-metal batteries are an attractive alternative.

 British firm OXIS Energy developed prototype lithium sulfur batteries.
 Together with Imperial College London and Cranfield University, they published equivalent-circuit-network models for its cells.
 With Lithium Balance of Denmark they built a prototype scooter battery system primarily for the Chinese market, which had a capacity of 1.2 kWh using 10 Ah Long Life cells, and weighed 60% less than lead acid batteries with a significant increase in range.
 They also built a 3U, 3,000 W⋅h Rack-Mounted Battery that weighed only 25 kg and was said to be fully scalable.
 They claimed their Lithium-Sulfur batteries would cost about $200/kWh in mass production.
 However, the firm entered bankruptcy (insolvency) status in May 2021.

 Sony, which also commercialized the first lithium-ion battery, planned to introduce lithium–sulfur batteries to the market in 2020, but has provided no updates since the initial announcement in 2015.